 - Bring the other hand to your midriff

-To be able to fully complete this technique outdoors, you first need to be capable of doing it laying down.
-Then you can repeat it in a standing or sitting position.
-This will allow you to become skillful and perform this technique at any time and place without any difficulty.
+To practice this technique outdoors, you first need to do it comfortably while laying down.
+Then, you can repeat it in a standing or sitting position.
+This will allow you to master and perform this technique at any time and place.

-“The main effects of slow breathing techniques cover autonomic and central nervous systems activities as well as the psychological status.
+“The main effects of slow breathing techniques cover autonomic and central nervous systems activities as well as psychological status.
 Slow breathing techniques promote autonomic changes increasing Heart Rate Variability and Respiratory Sinus Arrhythmia paralleled by Central Nervous System (CNS) activity modifications.
 EEG studies show an increase in alpha and a decrease in theta power.
 Anatomically, the only available fMRI study highlights increased activity in cortical (e.g., prefrontal, motor, and parietal cortices) and subcortical (e.g., pons, thalamus, sub-parabrachial nucleus, periaqueductal gray, and hypothalamus) structures.
-Psychological/behavioral outputs related to the above mentioned changes are increased comfort, relaxation, pleasantness, vigor and alertness, and reduced symptoms of arousal, anxiety, depression, anger, and confusion.”
-5
+Psychological/behavioral outputs related to the above-mentioned changes are increased comfort, relaxation, pleasantness, vigor and alertness, and reduced symptoms of arousal, anxiety, depression, anger, and confusion.”5

-- Breathe in and retain air for a moment.
+- Inhale and retain air for a moment

 - Try to relax while exhaling

-- Use your nose to breathe in air until the hand you previously put on your midriff starts moving upwards.
+- Use your nose to inhale the air until the hand you previously put on your midriff starts moving upwards.
 Make sure the hand on your thorax has not moved substantially.

-- Use your mouth to breathe out air until the hand on your midriff falls.
+- Use your mouth to exhale air until the hand on your midriff falls.

-Perform these steps whenever you feel that a panic attack is about to start, or when you begin to feel overcome with anxiety.
-You can also practice this by doing it regularly, for less than half an hour.
-The time can be distributed however, to suit whatever works best for you.
+Perform these steps whenever a panic attack is about to start, or when you feel overcome with anxiety.
+You can also practice this regularly, for less than half an hour.
+The time can be distributed to suit your schedules.

 Mindfulness, Another Type of Breathing?

-A study made by the Yeungnam University in South Korea, show the effectiveness of daily mindful breathing practices on test anxiety of university students.
+The Yeungnam University in South Korea, studied the effectiveness of daily mindful breathing practices on test anxiety of university students.
 “A total of 36 participants were randomly assigned to one of three conditions: a training mindful breathing condition (n = 12), a training cognitive reappraisal condition (contrast group, n = 12), and a non-training condition (control group, n = 12).
 Each of the participants trained by themselves for 6 days after they had taken one session of education for mindful or cognitive reappraisal practices.
-They wrote their experiences on daily worksheets and sent it by mobile with taking pictures that were confirmed by the researcher.
+They wrote their experiences on daily worksheets and sent it by mobile by taking pictures that were confirmed by the researcher.
 Before and after training, each of the participants completed a questionnaire to assess: test anxiety, positive thought, and positive affect.
 The results of the study showed that both mindful breathing practice and cognitive reappraisal practice yielded large effect sizes in reducing test anxiety.
 In addition, the mindful breathing condition scored significantly higher on positive thoughts than the cognitive reappraisal and control conditions.
-The findings of this study suggest that both daily mindful breathing and cognitive reappraisal practices were effective in reducing test anxiety; however, mindful breathing increased positive automatic thoughts to a greater extent than cognitive reappraisal.”
-7
+The findings of this study suggest that both daily mindful breathing and cognitive reappraisal practices were effective in reducing test anxiety; however, mindful breathing increased positive automatic thoughts to a greater extent than cognitive reappraisal.”7

 (1) Current Diagnosis and Treatment of Anxiety Disorders.
 Bystritsky, A, Khalsa, S.S, Cameron, M.E & Schiffman, J. Pharmacy and Therapeutics.
 2013. https://pdfs.semanticscholar.org/7754/ec51924e0e74551bcbfcb3fe67ad1b4c1a4e.pdf?_ga=2.12260850.791538555.1552695159-415999879.1552526241